alexwlchan/alexwlchan.net/src/_posts/2018/2018-12-23-iterating-in-fixed-size-chunks.md

 ---
+category: Python
+date: 2018-12-23 22:39:38 +0000
 layout: post
-date: 2018-12-23 22:39:38 +0000
-title: Iterating in fixed-size chunks in Python
 summary: A snippet for iterating over an arbitrary iterable in chunks, and returning a smaller chunk if the boundaries don't line up.
 tags: python
-category: Programming and code
 theme:
   minipost: true
+title: Iterating in fixed-size chunks in Python
 ---

 Here's a fairly common problem I have: I have an iterable, and I want to go through it in "chunks".